cagross/csharp-specials/README.md

 Stay tuned for more developments.

-Update: A working hello world web API has been established, with a single route:
+Update: A working web API has been established.
+A functioning homepage with placeholder text can be found at https://localhost:7165/.
+Separately, a single API route returning placeholder text has been setup.
+The route is:

 `https://specialscapi20230823213803.azurewebsites.net/api/Products`